 Contrast slowly instilled

-As contrast (clear fluid that appears white on an X-ray) is injected, a film is obtained.
+As contrast (clear fluid that looks like water but appears bright white on an X-ray) is injected, a film is obtained.
 This study permits visualization of the entire urethra.
 This is an example of a RUG when the anterior urethra is normal.

-The RUG best evaluates the anterior urethra.
+The retrograde urethrogram, also called a RUG, best evaluates the anterior urethra.
 As previously mentioned, this is the portion of the urethra between the tip of the penis and the beginning of the posterior urethra (the membranous and prostatic urethra and bladder neck).
-The RUG only provides very limited information about the posterior urethra.
-This is because during the injection of contrast, the patient is not voiding, and when a patient is not voiding, the sphincters along the posterior urethra are closed, and the prostatic urethra is narrow.
-It is normal for the posterior urethra to have a very small caliber as a RUG is performed.
-If the external sphincter muscle and prostate were visible on the film, the image would appear as shown.
+Think about the anterior urethra as a tube or a hose that has nothing to do with leakage.
+The tube just transports urine.
+The RUG only provides very limited information about the posterior urethra, the part between the anterior urethra and the bladder.
+This is because the posterior urethra is not like a hose and has sphincters that open (during urination) and close (all other times).
+During the injection of contrast, the patient is not voiding, and when a patient is not voiding, the sphincters along the posterior urethra in the area near the prostate are closed, and the prostatic urethra is narrow.
+It is normal for the posterior urethra to be narrow and pinched off as a RUG is performed.
+If the external sphincter muscle and prostate were visible on the film, the image would appear as shown below.

-The posterior urethra may be narrow because of a stricture, or may be narrow because it is normal.
+Since the posterior urethra may be narrow because of a stricture, or may be narrow because it is normal, you can’t diagnose a stricture of the posterior urethra with a RUG.
 Therefore, while a RUG is the best imaging test to evaluate the anterior urethra, it is a poor study to evaluate the posterior urethra.